Complete Guide to Panasonic NN-SN975S Door Removal and NN-SN966S Front Panel Removal

 Before plugging your NN-SN975S back in, perform these final checks:

-Once you have verified these points, you may plug the microwave back in and test its operation.
+Once you’ve verified these points, plug the microwave back in and test its operation.

 Frequently Asked Questions